 3:30-4: Drop dog at home, take kids to park and bank.

 4-5:45: Hang out at board game cafe.
 This ends up being more fun than anticipated.
-I end up ordering a glass of wine and a piece of flatbread and call it dinner.
+I end up ordering a glass of wine, flatbread and call it dinner.

 5:45-6:15: Back home.
 Girls play, while I attack email.

 6:15: Get girls’ dinner ready.

 6:30-7: Read final (finger’s crossed) of book edits.
 Spoiler alert: it wasn’t.

 7:30-9:15: Drive to hot yoga, take class, shower, drive home.

 9:15-10: Check in on girls, have a bath.